rwpalmer/tzLib/README.md

 		1. The time zone's standard offset. 	<-- This never changes
 		2. The time zone's current offset. 	<-- Changes with DST
 		3. An abbreviation that describes the current offset
-		4. The time of the next DST transition	<--Epoch Seconds UCT
+		4. The time of the next DST transition	<--Epoch Seconds UTC
 		5. The current offset after the next DST transition.
 		6. An abbreviation that describes the post transition offset